Emertechs-Labs/e-chain/docs/guides/README.md

 This directory contains comprehensive guides for different types of users interacting with the Echain blockchain events platform.
 Whether you're an event organizer, attendee, or developer, you'll find detailed instructions and best practices here.

+**Current Status**: ✅ All major features are fully implemented and operational on Base Sepolia testnet, including real-time blockchain data integration, wallet connectivity, and marketplace functionality.

 ## 👥 Guide Categories

 ### For Event Organizers